Akola Maharashtra, India Travel Guide

 Akola is considered relatively safe for travelers.
 Petty crime, like pickpocketing or bag snatching, can occur in crowded areas.
 Be alert, especially after dark.
 Protect your valuables.
 Avoid walking alone in isolated or poorly lit areas at night.

 Drinking Water: Tap water is generally not safe for direct consumption.
-Always drink bottled water (check sealed caps), filtered water, or boiled water.
+Always consume bottled water (check sealed caps), filtered water, or boiled water.
 Food Hygiene: Eat at reputable establishments.
 Food should be freshly cooked and served hot.
 Avoid raw salads, unpeeled fruits from street vendors, and unhygienic street food.

 Dial 100